atrisovic/weather-panel.github.io/_sources/content/example-step2.md

-# Hands-On Exercise, Step 2: Prepping the Demographic Data
+# Hands-On Exercise, Step 2: Preparing the Demographic Data

 ## Thinking about the data-generating process